 Oh shit.
 What have I just walked into?
-Ok, focus.
+Okay, focus.
 Bathroom, bathroom, where’s the bathroom?
 Just find the bathroom, and don’t think about the fact that you could be killed before you even reach bliss.

 The bathroom is at the end of this crazy hallway.
 I open the hollow, flimsy yet again door.
 It’s the size of a closet.
 It’s looks like it hasn’t seen disinfectant in years.
 The sink used to be white, now it’s cream with black stains.
 There’s a huge grey trash can between the sink and toilet.
 It’s filled almost to the brim with paper towels and assorted trash.
 I sit on the toilet.
 It moves!
 It’s not even glued to the nasty dirty tiles.
 So I now have to balance in order not to fall off the toilet.
-There’s a black trash bag on the wall behind the toilet.
+There’s a black trash bag spread on the wall behind the toilet.
 Its rustling and I can feel a draft behind me.
-Because apparently completing the wall for a bathroom was unessecary.
+Because apparently completing the wall for a bathroom was unnecessary.
 A black trash bag will do instead of drywall.

 All I can think is someone is going to come up behind me and do who knows what.
 Or there’s another hole so, we have another wall for peeping tom’s.

 I finish my business.
 Then make a swift exit.
 I pull out my hand sanitizer to use.
 Because there’s no way in hell I’m touching that sink.
 I don’t look to my left or right to see the serial killers den.
 I look at the door for my escape!

 I open the door, back into the gas station.
 So thankful I made it out of that terror obstacle course.
 I’m not sure what the look on my face was.
 But it must have been interesting because my girlfriend looked at me and asked if I was alright.
 I told her beware, caution, it’s a danger zone in there.